 Permanent Change of Station or PCS affects service members and their families every year.
 When a PCS, a deployment or another military move is on the horizon, these homeowners often find themselves in a tough spot.
 Let’s take a look at three ways some service members and their families deal with PCS.

 Waiting for the market to improve might not be the most appealing option because let’s face it, postponing PCS or deployment orders in order to sell your home just isn’t possible.
-Service members that have the option to have a family member or spouse maintain the home until the home sells.
+If a service member is able, he or she can have a spouse or family member stay and maintain the home until it sells.

 Military members know moving is part of the job, but the desire to own a home is still strong for many.
 Homeowners may be able to boost their chances of selling in a crunch by working on the home's appeal.
 Here are some ways: